There are ways to reduce the risk of developing type 2 diabetes. This article will look at six of them.

-Type 2 diabetes is the most common form of diabetes, accounting for about 90 to 95 percent of all diagnosed cases.
+Type 2 diabetes is the most common form of diabetes, accounting for about 90-95 percent of all diagnosed cases.
 In type 2 diabetes, the body develops a resistance to insulin.

-This means the body cannot use insulin to absorb blood sugar into the cells so that it can be used for energy.
+This means the body can't use insulin to absorb blood sugar into the cells to be used for energy.
 Some people with type 2 diabetes may stop producing enough insulin to keep blood sugar levels within normal ranges.

 Type 2 diabetes usually affects people who are older.
 It emerges more slowly than type 1 diabetes.
 Type 2 diabetes may not have noticeable symptoms.
 A person may have type 2 diabetes without knowing it.

 Treatment of type 2 diabetes involves diet, exercise, and sometimes medications.
 Lifestyle changes can also help to prevent type 2 diabetes.